-Ensure that you are familiar with the specific ports and connections types for the SAN Volume Controller and the uninterruptible power supply (UPS).

-Each SAN Volume Controller requires the following ports and connections:

-- Each SAN Volume Controller node requires one Ethernet cable to connect it to an Ethernet switch or hub.
-A 10/100 Mb Ethernet connection is required. - Two TCP/IP addresses are normally required for a SAN Volume Controller cluster: a cluster address and a service address. - Each SAN Volume Controller node has four fibre-channel ports, which are supplied fitted with LC-style optical small form-factor pluggable (SFP) gigabit interface converters (GBICs) for connection to a fibre-channel switch.

-Each UPS requires serial cables that connect the UPS to the SAN Volume Controller nodes.
-Ensure that for each node, the serial and power cables come from the same UPS.
+Ensure that you are familiar with the specific connection types for the SAN Volume Controller and the uninterruptible power supply.
+I Each SAN Volume Controller requires the following connections: • Each SAN Volume Controller node requires one Ethernet cable to connect it to an Ethernet switch or hub.
+A 10/100/1000 Mb Ethernet connection is required.
+Both Internet Protocol Version 4 (IPv4) and Internet Protocol Version 6 (IPv6) are supported. • To ensure cluster failover operations, all nodes in a cluster must be connected to the same IP subnet.
+Two TCP/IP addresses are normally required for a SAN Volume Controller cluster: a cluster address and a service address. • Each SAN Volume Controller node has four fibre-channel ports, which are supplied fitted with LC-style optical small form-factor pluggable (SFP) gigabit interface converters (GBICs) for connection to a fibre-channel switch.
+Each uninterruptible power supply requires a serial cable that connects the uninterruptible power supply to the SAN Volume Controller node.
+Ensure that for each node, the serial and power cables come from the same uninterruptible power supply.
+Preparir ng your IBM System Storage Productivity Center environment Before an IBM service representative can install the IBM System Storage Productivity Center, you must prepare the physical environment.
+This includes verifying that adequate space is available and that requirements for power and verifying that adequate space is available and that requirements for power and environmental conditions are met.